What are the ways that cannabis can help with period pain?

 From the pantry

-This tincture is made with 1000mg CBD isolate, and delivers a potent hit of CBD in the event that your period pain is taking over your day.
+This CBD tincture by Sunnyside Botanicals is made with 1200mg CBD isolate, and delivers a potent hit of CBD in the event that your period pain is taking over your day.

 The Indica 5:1 Wigglers are the perfect night-time edible when you’re experiencing period pain and muscle cramps.
 The combination of THC and CBD makes it easy to get to sleep, and easy for the muscles to relax.